MazamaScience/MazamaLocationUtils/README.md

 * GPS-reported longitude and latitude can have _jitter_ in the fourth or fifth decimal place making it challenging to use them to create a unique `locationID`.
-* Sensors are sometimes _repositioned_ in what the scientist considers the "same location".
+* Sensors are sometimes _re-positioned_ in what the scientist considers the "same location".
-* Data from a single sensor goes through different processing pipelines using different identifiers and is later brought together as two separate timeseries.
+* Data from a single sensor goes through different processing pipelines using different identifiers and is later brought together as two separate time series.
 * The spatial scale of what constitutes a "single location" depends on the instrumentation and scientific question being asked.
 * Deriving location-based metadata from spatial datasets is computationally